- Start Date: 2020-08-10

 zebra-chain

-structure. - lock script: the script that defines the conditions under which some UTXO can be spent.
-Stored in the
+- lock script: the script that defines the conditions under which some UTXO can be spent.

 transparent::Output::lock_script